Slowly rotating gravastars: Interior Solution

-Finally, as $r\to0$, the functions $\w$, $m_0$, $m_2$, and $k_2$ diverge unless $W_2=A_I=0$.
-We do not impose these conditions as the discussion in Section \ref{Sec:SumDisc} shows that it implies $J=0$ in the exterior and so no rotation of the gravastar, which is clearly too strong a condition.
-We discuss the behavior at the origin, the conditions that can be imposed and the meaning of the remaining divergence in the following Secs.~\ref{Sec:Joining} and \ref{Sec:Komar}.
+as $r \to 1/H$, unless Finally, as $r\to0$, the functions $\w$, $m_0$, $m_2$, and $k_2$ diverge unless $W_2=A_I=0$.
+We do not impose these conditions since as we show in the following Sec.~\ref{Sec:Joining} it implies $J=0$ in the exterior and so no rotation at all of the gravastar, which is clearly too strong a condition.